cjus/hydra-aws-docker-article/README2.md

 You're expected to provide the service name separated by a version string and a local config.json file whose contents will be uploaded.

-Later you can retrieve a stored file using:
+Later you can retrieve a stored config using:

 ```shell
 $ hydra-cli cfg pull hydra-router:0.15.4 > config.json
 ```

 This is useful when you want to make changes to an existing config file or when you'd like to upload a new config based on an older copy.

+It's worth pointing out that you can still build your microservice with a baked in a config file which has hardcoded entries to the resources your service needs.
+Think of the above approach is just another tool in your arsenal.

 ## Services